 Skip to Content

-I learned that females are generally larger than males, and the upper wings are black with two rows of yellow spots.
+The black swallowtail—otherwise known as the eastern black swallowtail, American swallowtail, parsnip swallowtail, and papilio polyxenes—is found throughout much of North America.
+Females are generally larger than males, and the upper wings are black with two rows of yellow spots.
 The spots are larger and more vivid on males—smaller and lighter on females.

+Females also have a striking blue area between the two yellow rows, while the male black swallowtail’s blue area is much more understated.
 The lower area of the wings (the ventral side) look pretty much the same on each sex.
 They have two rows of pale yellow dots and rows of orange spots with powdery blue.
 Males and females also both have a red spot on the inner margin of the hindwings (the two back wings).

 black swallowtail butterfly